mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 At the application layer, Atom {{?RFC4287}} allows an end user to obtain updates (often, news and simliar information) from publishers who they select, again without any central coordination or authority.
 While some Atom clients were built as services available over the Web, thereby intermediating that communication, the protocol does not require (or even encourage) that style of deployment.

-When possible, decentralization has obvious merit.
-However, it is not always possible for a protocol to be decentralized -- in particular:

-* when there is a requirement for a single, global 'source of truth' (e.g., for unambiguous naming), or
-* when different endpoints need to solve the 'rendezvous problem' in order to communication without prior arrangement, or
-* when direct communication isn't possible (e.g., due to Network Address Translation).

 ## Multi-Stakeholder Administration